In January 2016, I quit a “great” job in fashion.

 Doing something new is scary.
 It takes courage to branch out from the norm.
 No matter how big or small, taking that leap of faith is likely to land you in a whole heap of doubt, fear and what-the-hell-am-I-doings.

-It took me the first three weeks to finally relax and chill-the-eff-out.
+It took me the first three weeks to relax.
 My mind and body were still on overdrive and I didn’t have the city sounds to drown it out.
 When I started to finally change gears and slow down, I began to realise that I was approaching things from a disempowered space.

 I had forgotten my Why.

-So as I began to approach new tasks and experiences, I began to ask myself the following questions whenever indecisiveness, frustration or uncertainty arose:
+So as I began to approach new tasks and experiences, I asked myself the following three questions whenever indecisiveness, frustration or uncertainty arose:

 Am I doing this because I think I ‘should’?